Gouravmoy/eleanor/_posts/2021-06-28-hikari-connection-pooling-in-springboot.md

 After SpringBoot 2.x being introduced and it providing out of the box support for Hikari, we no longer need to special applications properties.
 We will be able to use the ones [provided by Spring](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html#application-properties.data.spring.datasource.hikari) by default.

-One of the problems I have faced with this approach is that sometimes SpringBoot does not pick up the properties even when the properties are correctly defined.
+One of the problems faced with this approach is that sometimes SpringBoot does not pick up the properties even when the properties are correctly defined.
 This maybe due to multiple factors like Hikari version that is imported or simply SpringBoot skipping the properties.
 When the connection pool misbehaves and does not take up the values proved in the application configuration, it creates a lot of frustration.

 ![](/eleanor/assets/images/GitHub-Mark-32px.png) **Code Example**